 - NAHB Housing Market Index: The NAHB Housing Market Index came in at 78 and the market was expecting 73.
 This report has no impact on mortgage rates.

 Friday – August 14th:

 - Retail Sales: This month’s Retail Sales report was worse than expected.
 The market was expecting 1.9% growth and the report only showed 1.2% growth.
 Last month’s report showed a 7.5% growth rate.
-There was no impact to mortgage rates post report.
+There was no impact on mortgage rates post report.